phanhoaithuabc/Terraform-Design-Provision-Monitor-AWS-Infra-at-Scale/README.md

    * A main.tf file with AWS as the provider, and IAM role for Lambda, a VPC, and a public subnet
    * An outputs.tf file
    * A variables.tf file with an AWS region

-2. Take a screenshot of the EC2 instances page Terraform_2_1.png
-3. Take a screenshot of the VPC page Terraform_2_2.png
-4. Take a screenshot of the CloudWatch log entry for the lambda function execution and save it as Terraform_2_3.png

-### Destroy the Infrastructure using Terraform and prepare for submission
-Destroy all running provisioned infrastructure using Terraform so as not to incur unwanted charges.

-Take a screenshot of the EC2 instances page and label it Terraform_destroyed.png